kallaway/100-days-of-code/intl/ja/log.md

 #100DaysOfCode
 Day: 002/100
 I've learned about regular expression.
 It's called Regexp or Regex for short.
 I read a book on Regexp before.
 The author said "I drink with Regexp!"
 Crazy !!lol

+#100DaysOfCode
+Day: 003/100
+I've learned about regular expression.
+The `gsub-method` can be used to replace the string that matches the regular expression of the first argument with the string of the second argument. text = '123,456-9999' text.gsub(',', ':')  #=> "123:456-9999"